Transportation in Canada 2023

 Key traffic and volume statistics

-Road transportation is the primary mode for moving both freight and passengers across Canada.
-Canada is connected from the Pacific to Atlantic coasts by a network of highways, anchored by the Trans-Canada Highway.
-Canada also has extensive road networks across the southern, more populated areas.
+Roads are the main way we move freight and passengers across Canada.
+Canada’s highways run from the Pacific to Atlantic coasts, anchored by the Trans-Canada Highway.
+Canada also has large road networks across southern, more populated areas.